nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/README.md

 1. Only reading the lecture notes.
 1. Following along with the lecture notes with my videos.

-The videoes can be found on Youtube at: TBD
+The videoes can be found on Youtube at: https://www.youtube.com/playlist?list=PLBel-rdFQ3V6dXc4Amd21viQPD2UfFC4x

 I will leave this up here for you to work on by yourselves but this course will also be offered at [Bellevue University](http://www.bellevue.edu/) as a general education course.